 7) Clarity on property taxes (largest expense line for apartment REITs) due to California Prop 13 which limits property tax increases to 2% per year.

-8) In addition to being a fantastic set of assets with a conservative balance sheet in the steadiest and best pair of hands, ESS is way too cheap.
+8) In addition to being a fantastic set of assets with a conservative balance sheet in the steadiest and best pair of hands, ESS is way too cheap at just $215 per share.
 I think it is worth at least $350 per share.
 No activist or PE group needed or wanted.
 Let Schall & Co do their thing and...relax and collect a 3.8% divvy (and growing; dividend increased even during 2020 despite the pandemic).

 California Love.
 Pure and Simple.
 And 83% of NOI comes from California - roughly split between Northern (SF bay area) and Southern (LA/OC/San Diego) with the remainder coming from the Seattle area.
 As long time readers know (ok readers for 3 weeks or however long I've been doing this), I am an unabashed California enthusiast.